 - S.T.E.A.M. education center

-- Urban rooftop farm and gathering space
+- Urban rooftop green space

 - Community cafe